School of Education

 Every day in the classroom, teachers are faced with decisions of deliberation and choice.
 Our courses engage in conversation with this in mind.
 What is the role of a teacher’s character and how does it affect students?

 We pride ourselves in being excellent.
-We require more than 100 hours of classroom experience starting as soon as your first semester—and that’s prior to a full semester of student teaching!
+The School of Education requires more than 100 hours of classroom experience starting as soon as your first semester—and that’s prior to a full semester of student teaching!
 We do everything in our control to ensure you graduate a top-notch candidate.

 Teachers must have a spirit of community and a willingness to serve.
 We want you to leave inspired, approaching your career with an eagerness to love others and glorify God.